error_outline Only administrators and department administrators can perform this action

 A study is the third hierarchical layer in Ans.
 Studies are mandatory when using departments.
 For each course that is created, you'll need to choose a study to which the course belongs.
 Unlike departments, studies do not contain a default role.
 If you want to create a role that has access to all courses within a study, you should either add this user to all underlying courses or create a separate department.
 The complete overview of roles is explained in the article Roles & Permissions in Ans.

-By default, all administrators and department admins will have access to the department menu within the school settings.
-Department admins will only be able to edit the departments to which they have access.
+By default, all administrators and department administrators will have access to the department menu within the school settings.
+Department administrators will only be able to edit the departments to which they have access.
 They can also add new departments.
 Lastly, they will see all other departments, but they will not be able to edit these departments.
 To navigate to the department menu within the school settings and add a department, follow the steps below.

 - Click the domainSchool name in the menu on the left.